 This manual is principally intended to help readers learn and understand the copyright issues relevant to Permaculture Master Plans hosted at Sustainable Agriculture Institute.

-Any views expressed in this manual are those of S.A.I. and do not necessarily reflect the views of any other person or university.
+Any views expressed in this manual are those of S.A.I. and do not necessarily reflect the views of any other person or Institute.

 This manual is not legal advice.
 For some copyright questions, you may need to consult an independent legal advisor.

-S.A.I. works to always stay up to date as and I.S.O.
-Educational Organization and keep our students rights at the forefront of our responsibilities and as such we will assure that your work submitted to S.A.I. maintains all the legal ownership to the student as the legal author.
+S.A.I. works to always stay up to date as an ISO Educational Organization and keep our student’s rights at the forefront of our responsibilities and as such we will assure that your work submitted to S.A.I. maintains all the legal ownership to the student as the legal author.

 Copyright Laws Around the World